KnowledgeForge/keymaker/README.md

 ### Using Constraints

-KeyMaker provides several out-of-the-box constraints that can be applied when completing prompts.
+Keymaker provides several out-of-the-box constraints that can be applied when completing prompts.

-KeyMaker is also designed to make it as simple as possible for you to [Add Your Own Constraint](#creating-custom-constraints)
+Keymaker is also designed to make it as simple as possible for you to [Add Your Own Constraint](#creating-custom-constraints)

 Let's go through some of the built-in constraint types and how to use them.